 | Reject | The manuscript does not meet the journal's standards or falls outside its scope. |

 We encourage editors to engage in ongoing learning through webinars, workshops, and editorial networks.
 SPJ Publications may provide training on peer review management, ethics, and journal policies to support your growth and effectiveness in the role.
 Your editorial leadership is vital to the success and reputation of the Innovative Journal of Medical Imaging.
-By adhering to these guidelines, you help ensure that IJMI remains a trusted and impactful platform for researchers, clinicians, and imaging professionals worldwide.
-Thank you for your dedication to excellence in scholarly publishing.
+By adhering to these guidelines, the editorial team ensure that the journal remains a trusted and impactful platform for researchers, clinicians, and imaging professionals worldwide.

-For questions or clarification, please contact the Editor-in-Chief at ec@spjmhs.com
+For questions or clarification, please contact the page.

 Last Updated on: 04/04/2026